-Enter any rollover contributions (or contributions treated as rollovers) to any IRA received by you during 2020.
+Enter any rollover contributions (or contributions treated as rollovers) to any IRA received by you during 2021.
 These contributions may be any of the following.

-- A 60-day rollover between Roth IRAs or between other types of IRAs. - A direct or indirect (within 60 days) rollover from a qualified plan, section 403(b) plan, or governmental section 457(b) plan. - Any qualified rollover contribution as defined in section 408A(e) from an eligible retirement plan (other than an IRA) to a Roth IRA. - A military death gratuity. - An SGLI payment. - A repayment with respect to a qualified birth or adoption distribution.
+- A 60-day rollover between Roth IRAs or between other types of IRAs. - A direct or indirect (within 60 days) rollover from a qualified plan, section 403(b) plan, or governmental section 457(b) plan. - Any qualified rollover contribution, as defined in section 408A(e) from an eligible retirement plan (other than an IRA) to a Roth IRA. - A military death gratuity. - An SGLI payment.